As If The Past Is An Answer

 It is while researching and writing this book that Cho begins to cook for her mother—her ‘third’ mother, to be precise.
 There are three mothers, each recalling and historicizing the other two, memories of one overlapping and shifting into the other.
 The first mother is a charismatic mother, the mother of Cho’s childhood, who hosts elaborate parties to ease her children’s integration into Chehalis, an excellent cook and prolific forager who supplies the town with wild blackberries and mushrooms.
 The second mother is the mother who develops schizophrenia, whose horizon of possibilities becomes radically diminished, spending her days indoors, in tedious repetition, eating very little, sometimes refusing food.
 It is the third mother that Cho cooks for, the third mother who grants her permission to write, and teaches her how to cook, mostly Korean dishes she hadn’t tasted for decades.
 It is this mother whom Cho loses, the same year that Haunting the Korean Diaspora is published.

-Thirteen years later, Cho’s latest book, Tastes Like War (2021) is a memoir in fragments that serves as a kind of companion text to Haunting the Korean Diaspora, equally incisive as a form of social and political critique, equally insistent in its pursual of a history both personal and collective, irretrievable and irruptive.
+Thirteen years later, Cho’s latest book, Tastes like War (2021) is a memoir in fragments that serves as a kind of companion text to Haunting the Korean Diaspora, equally incisive as a form of social and political critique, equally insistent in its pursual of a history both personal and collective, irretrievable and irruptive.
 From haunting to taste.
 Yet isn’t taste already a mode of being haunted?
 Can one taste without disintegration?

 ✷

 I first came across Cho’s work when researching histories of the Korean diaspora and methods for ‘unearthing’ these, as I was trying to understand Korean adoption in its connection with other migratory processes and logics of exclusion.
 I approached Haunting the Korean Diaspora primarily as a researcher, before quickly realizing any attempt at maintaining a ‘detached’ intellectual stance was to be undermined by my stake in her work—a stake that intensified as I read, a stake not actively sought so much as uncovered, grown in to.
-And so by the time I encountered Tastes Like War I was, almost, able to be upfront: I read Cho as an adopted Korean, a diasporic Korean on unsteady ground, also attempting to trace a disavowed familial and larger collective history.
+And so by the time I encountered Tastes like War I was, almost, able to be upfront: I read Cho as an adopted Korean, a diasporic Korean on unsteady ground, also attempting to trace a disavowed familial and larger collective history.
 And I ask: can one read, after all, without disintegration?
 Without becoming undone?

 ✷